terraform-ibm-modules/documentation/docs/contribute-module.md

 # Contributing to the IBM Cloud Terraform modules project

-To create a module, you start from the module template.
-Then, modify the Terraform logic, create examples, and run tests.
+To create a module, you request a repo, and then fork the repo.
+To update a module, you fork the repo that you want to work with.
+Then you modify the Terraform logic, create examples, and run tests.

 The process to create a module has several goals.